analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 ```

 After running `con`, on your Serial terminal, stop u-boot at the command line and run `bootm 0x85000000`.
 Your kernel should now start to boot...

-### A note on ZynqMP

-There are some identified issues in petalinux on ultrascale platforms:

-1. When using initrd/initramfs as root filesystem, petalinux-initramfs-image will be automatically selected as ramdisk and the boot will fail (if there's no valid ext4 partition on the sdcard) since it is a tiny image that does not contain everything needed to successfully finish the boot process.
-Workarounds can be found [here](https://support.xilinx.com/s/article/76842?language=en_US);
-2. On the bootlog, the following can be seen: "**[Firmware Bug]: Kernel image misaligned at boot, please fix your bootloader!**".
-Explanations and solutions [here](https://support.xilinx.com/s/article/76712?language=en_US).

 > Notes:
 >